Zakk-Yang/meta-prompt-generator/README.md

 ```bash
 meta-prompt "Design a system to classify customer feedback" --model-name gpt-4o
 ```
+It is not recommended to add your customized prompt template here as it can be very lengthy.

 ### API Key

 The package requires an OpenAI API key.
-You can provide it in two ways:
+You can provide it in three ways:

 1. As an argument to the `generate_prompt` function:
    ```python